 All materials will be provided and no prior calligraphy experience is necessary.

-Participants should bring their own laptops (and have TeX installed if possible).
+Please bring a laptop, and have TeX installed if possible.
 Otherwise, we hope people will be able to share.

 Lab notebooks with LaTeX, R and knitr, led by Boris Veytsman.
 (The day/time may change; we'll finalize closer to the conference.)